febinrev/fry-cracker/README.md

     optional arguments:
       -h, --help            show this help message and exit -m HASHTYPE, --hash_alg HASHTYPE
-                        The Type of hash to be cracked (refer the available hashes --hashtypes) -H HASH, --hash HASH  The actual hash to be cracked (paste the hash) -w WORDLIST, --wordlist WORDLIST
+                        The ID of Type of hash to be cracked (refer the available hashes --hashtypes) -H HASH, --hash HASH  The actual hash to be cracked (paste the hash) -w WORDLIST, --wordlist WORDLIST
                         The actual path of the wordlist used to crack.